-Then, share your opinion thanks to the different participation modes: discussion, idea box or questionnaire.
-To learn more about this, check our participation modes article.
+Then, share your opinion thanks to the different participation modules: discussion, idea box or questionnaire.
+To learn more about this, check our participation modules article.

 Now, you can read the other participants’ contributions and vote, comment or react to them.
 If you want to share your opinion, create your own contribution!